SimonTreillou/WaveResolvingCROCO/README.md

 ### 07-modifiedonlinevorticitybudget
 - 3D vorticity budget implemented in CROCO (similar to DIAGNOSTICS_UV and DIAGNOSTICS_VRT, but with key DIAGNOSTICS_VRT3D)

+### 08-newvariableinstation
+- Add the possibility to record vorticity at one special point using the cppkey STATIONS.

 ### To do:
 - [ ] Energy-based frequency decomposition
 - [x] Online particle tracking